 There's also a strong sense of numbness in the world of this story as people suffer daily from violence and poverty.
 This novel doesn't flinch from the unpleasant facts of life; in fact, it makes a point of presenting these facts to the reader.
 Carson McCullers sure isn't grandstanding or making a point – she's just telling it how it is.

 Southern gothic cool hybrid genre that requires some breaking down.
 So, let's start with the gothic.
-When we hear gothic, we tend to think of books like Frankenstein and authors like Edgar Allen Poe.
+When we hear gothic, we tend to think of books like Frankenstein and authors like Edgar Allan Poe.
 Gothic is all about creepy, often English, houses with excessive amounts of weirdo servants, high murder rates, faulty lighting, and bizarre weather phenomena that result in way too many dark and stormy nights.

 If you're wondering how all of this applies to The Heart Is a Lonely Hunter, well, it doesn't.
 But, in addition to all the supernatural elements, gothic literature (which was wildly popular in the nineteenth century) also emphasized things like the past, romance, mystery, drama, high emotion, and general weirdness.